wp-plugins/slideshare-oembed-for-wordpress/readme.txt

 Use the following format:

-[embed width="<max-width>"] link to the presentation [/embed]
+[embed width="max-width"] link to the presentation [/embed]

-replace <max-width> with the maximum width needed.
+replace `max-width` with the maximum width needed.
 Using the shortcode format described above, the URL won't need to be on its own line.

 == Usage ==